tu2-atmanand/task-board-docs/docs/Migrating_To_2.x.x.md

 {: .warning }
 > There are the following two things you should remember :
 >
-> 1. There is a possibility that, your map view data might be completely lost when you will revert back to this previous version.
-As you might have read in the GitHub ticket shared above, this is a major flaw in this plugin in the `1.x.x` series.
-Hence, if you are heavily dependent on the Map view feature, you should migrate to the latest version of this plugin, that is the latest version of `2.x.x` series.
+> 1. There is a possibility that, your map view data might get completely lost when you will revert back to this previous version.
+As you might have read in the GitHub ticket shared above.
+This is a major flaw in the previous series of this plugin.
+Hence, if you are heavily dependent on the Map view feature, you should migrate to the `2.x.x` series.
 >
-> 2. Please note that, the previous Task Board version series, `1.x.x`, will reach its end of life, 2 months after the release of the first official version of `2.0.0`.
+> 2. Please note that, the previous Task Board version series, `1.x.x`, will reach its end of life, 2 months after the release of the version `2.0.0`.
 No, further improvements, bug-fixes or features will be provided for the previous version series of this plugin, after its end of life.
-Hence, its always recommended to be on the latest version of this plugin.
+Hence, its highly recommended to be on the latest version of this plugin.

->
+{: .note }
 > Please use the below steps only if there was an issue during the migration and migration broke the plugin.
-The below steps will fix it.
+The below steps will fix it and get you back to where you were.
 You can remain on the previous version of this plugin, until the migration issue you are facing has been fixed.
+>

-In a worst case scenario, if there were any issues during the migration process or if you feel that, you want to be in the previous version of this plugin, then you can easily migration to the previous version without any issues.
+> In a worst case scenario, if there were any issues during the migration process or if you feel that, you want to be on the previous version of this plugin, then you can easily revert back to the previous version by following the below steps.

 Please follow the below steps to easily revert back to the previous version :